PWNAGERobotics/ScoutingPASS/README.md

 * Robot - Which robot is being scouted (Red-1, Blue-1, etc.)
 * Team # - What team is being scouted

-User defined fields can be of several different types:
+User-defined fields can be of several different types:
 * Text - A freeform text field
 * Number - Like text, but restricted to numbers
 * Counter - A counter that can be increased or decreased with a click or touch